-The case for conservation is based on the fact that 60% of our state’s land is owned by private individuals and organizations, and only 2% is currently protected by conservation easement.
-The provisions of a conservation easement are tailored to each property; they limit future building, creation of new parcels, and destructive changes.
+The why of our work is based on the fact that 60% of our state’s land is owned by private individuals and organizations, and only 2% is currently protected.
+The provisions of a conservation easement are tailored to each property; they limit future building, creation of new parcels, and changes that harm the natural features of the land.
 The current use, be it farming, ranching, hunting, or recreation, is written into the easement, which protects the land in perpetuity.

 The Threat of Population Growth